 Day by Day

-Challenge yourself to a Century Ride through the incredible landscapes of Route 68.
-Hit the pavement in Salta with a guided tour from a long time friend.
+Bike through the incredible landscapes of Route 68 and hit the pavement in Salta with a guided tour from a long time friend.

 Ride through a cloud forest and explore Purmamarca, the “Town of Seven Colours.”
 Trace part of the “Royal Road,” used by Incans and later the Spanish linking Peru to Argentina.